Going Coastal in Oregon

-We’ll gather in this bicycle friendly, college town to get ready for our tour.
-You’ll have a chance to test your wheels on miles of car-free bike paths for a “shake down” ride, and then enjoy Eugene’s famous breweries and restaurants.
+We’ll gather in this bicycle friendly college town to get ready for our tour.
+If you arrive early, you’ll have a chance to test your wheels on miles of car-free bike paths for a “shake down” ride, and then enjoy Eugene’s famous breweries and restaurants.

 Today’s route spends all day in the Willamette River valley as the river flows north (and downstream) to another college town, Corvallis.
+This fertile valley produces fruits, hazelnuts, vegetables, grass seed and a variety of ornamental plants.
 We’ll stay overnight right along the river and enjoy the variety of pubs and restaurants in the fashionable, renovated downtown district.

 This a special day for those who love forests as you’ll wind your way through the Nestucca River National Back Country Byway crossing the Oregon Coast Range.
 After you crest the 9 mile-long climb (average 6% with short sections of 9%), the Byway runs downstream adjacent to the gurgling Nestucca River for 20 wonderful miles.

 Day 7 –- Sunday, September 24 - Tillamook to Pacific City – 37 miles / 2,700 ft.